jsquyres/ompi/docs/faq/supported-systems.rst

 As part of v1.2.4 (released in September 2007), Open MPI also supports the TotalView API for viewing message queues in running MPI processes.

-..
-JMS Need to update these refs when they are converted

-`See this FAQ entry </faq/running?run-with-tv>`_ for details on how to run Open MPI jobs under TotalView, and <a `this FAQ entry </faq/running?run-with-ddt>`_ for details on how to run Open MPI jobs under DDT.
+:ref:`See this FAQ entry <faq-running-mpi-apps-totalview-label>` for details on how to run Open MPI jobs under TotalView, and :ref:`this FAQ entry <faq-running-mpi-apps-ddt-label>` for details on how to run Open MPI jobs under DDT.

 .. note:: The integration of Open MPI message queue support is problematic with 64 bit versions of TotalView prior to v8.3: